 Account means an individual account created for You to access our services or parts of our service.

 Personal Data or Data is information that relates to an identified or identifiable person.
-If Data does not permit us or another party to identify a person, directly or indirectly, then it is not Personal Data.
 The law does not require, and it is not Mix Coworking's practice, to acquire extra, unnecessary information solely to identify persons.

 Processing refers to any action taken with personal data: collecting, storing, analysing, communicating, on or off a computer.
 For purposes of this policy, the Controller is Mix Coworking.